 Welcome to our Gw2 Crafting Guides!
-We support you through your 1-400 journey with tips tricks and anything you need for Gw2 Crafting.
+We support you through your 1-400 or 500 journey with tips tricks and anything you need for Gw2 Crafting.
 It includes the basic Gw2 Crafting Leveling Guide proven to be the most efficient.

 These guides are based on the actual Crafting Formulas and we show you how to use them.
 We also help you out by providing each recipe in your chosen discipline.
 We also support you with Gw2 Farming Guides to help you get mats for crafting when prices are high on the Trading Post.

 If you’re low on gold, we recommend trying one of these Gold Guides.

 These Guild Wars 2 Crafting Guides are Weird

 We suggest No farming, No tools required, and Occasionally crafting a recipe in bulk.

 We know this is an odd concept, but give it a chance and we believe you will soon agree.

 If you read the Gw2 Crafting Formulas article you will understand that discovering recipes yields the most crafting experience (cExp), where crafting in bulk is only 1/2 as good.
 This leaves everything else to be not very optimal.

 The entire Crafting journey from 1 to 400 should take about 60 minutes total.

 Because of this, we focus the entire Crafting Leveling Guides on buying the components rather than gathering or buying raw mats.